COUNTRY HOUSE CONFERENCE

 Carol Wallace is a New York Times bestselling author and coauthor of "To Marry an English Lord: Tales of Wealth and Marriage, Sex and Snobbery".
 First published in 1989, To Marry An English Lord chronicles the American heiresses who crossed the pond in an approximately forty year "cash for class" period.
 This wave of American money helped to bolster many of Britain's greatest country estates.
 The book has often been cited as an inspiration for Downton Abbey and has seen a resurgence in popularity as many take a closer look at this unique period in country house history.

-John, Earl of Dumfries, will be discussing the role of a "next-gen" heir to a British country estate.
-John is the son of the 7th Marquess of Bute, commonly known as Johnny Bute.
+An interview with John, 8th Marquess of Bute on Next-generation estate owners and changing environment of country house owners.
 The Bute family have been in possession of their estate since 1157 when granted the office "Steward of Bute".
 The previous Georgian country house on the estate burned in 1877 and was replaced by the current extravagant mansion design by Robert Rowand Anderson and the 3rd Marquess of Bute.
 The Bute family are also historically associated with Cardiff Castle, Dumfries House, Bute House and Rothesay Castle.

-Michael Diaz-Griffith is the Associate Executive Director of The Winter Show.
-Diaz-Griffith will discuss the work of famed British architect Sir Edwin Lutyens (1869-1944).
-Lutyens, best known for the garden bench bearing his name, is one of the the most celebrated British architects of the twentieth century, with works spanning the globe including the design for the new British capital of New Delhi.
+Sir Edwin Lutyens (1869-1944), best known for the garden bench bearing his name, is one of the the most celebrated British architects of the twentieth century, with works spanning the globe including the design for the new British capital of New Delhi.
 One of his greatest impacts on the cannon of British architecture and modern culture was through his designs for country houses.
-Diaz-Griffith will discuss Lutyens's country houses in the context of rapidly changing times, from the Victorian Age to the 1930s, exploring the social forces and aesthetic decisions that shaped the last grand residences of the pre-war era.
+Diaz-Griffith presented Lutyens's country houses in the context of rapidly changing times, from the Victorian Age to the 1930s, exploring the social forces and aesthetic decisions that shaped the last grand residences of the pre-war era.